artsy/README/playbooks/technology-choices.md

   choice is Objective-C because core infrastructure of our app, [Eigen](https://github.com/artsy/eigen), is written in it.
 Additionally, React Native itself is also written in Objective-C. New features in our iOS app should be written using React Native.
-Our goal when using React Native is to never compromise on software quality for the sake of a cross-platform framework.
-When building React Native components, we do sometimes need to write native code in Objective-C, using UIKit.
+Our goal when using React Native is to never compromise on software quality for the sake of a cross-platform framework, so sometimes we do need to write native code in Objective-C, using UIKit.